Mike Garson: Music career

 Parallel to this work with Bowie, Garson engaged in his own solo career as a jazz pianist.

 Garson worked with the reformed Spiders from Mars in 1975, alongside Mick Woodmansey, Trevor Bolder, Dave Black (guitar) and Pete McDonald (vocals).
 They recorded one eponymous album in 1976 before going their separate ways.

 In 1984, Garson became a member of the jazz ensemble Free Flight, founded by flautist Jim Walker.

 In 1993, Garson began a short-lived series of Screen Themes albums, jazz renditions of major themes and suites from film scores of 1993 (Man & a Woman, Sax at the Movies), and the following year, 1994 (Reel Romance).
-The latter album featured the recording debut of Jessica L. Tivens, at age 13, who had previously appeared on the American television show Star Search.
+The latter album included the recording debut of Jessica L. Tivens, at age 13, who had previously appeared on the American television show Star Search.
 Both albums were released by Discovery Records.

-Garson joined in 1998 The Smashing Pumpkins for their Adore tour, playing piano, keyboards and synthesizer.
+Garson joined in The Smashing Pumpkins for their 1998 Adore tour, playing piano, keyboards and synthesizer.
 After the tour, he joined The Smashing Pumpkins guitarist Billy Corgan on his solo effort—the soundtrack for the 1999 supernatural horror film Stigmata.
 Additionally Garson played piano on The Smashing Pumpkins next 2000 album Machina/The Machines of God on the songs "Glass and the Ghost Children" and "With Every Light".

-Garson has played also on Nine Inch Nails 1999 album The Fragile, in 2000 with No Doubt and Perry Farrell, in 2007 with St. Vincent, and many others.
+Garson has also played on Nine Inch Nails 1999 album The Fragile, in 2000 with No Doubt and Perry Farrell, in 2007 with St. Vincent, and many others.
 Garson collaborated with Nine Inch Nails singer Trent Reznor again on for the Grammy nominated score to the 2014 Gone Girl film on which they collaborated and Garson performed.